laro/Cilia/3 Advanced/1 Templates.md

 ## ADL / Argument Dependent Lookup

-Same as in C++.
-While the rules are complicated and sometimes lead to errors, they are at least well understud.
-And it helps a lot with C++ compatibility.
+Same behavior as in C++.
+ADL lets generic code find overloads in the namespace of the argument types, so common customization points work naturally (for example `operator<<`, unqualified `begin/end`, and `swap`).
+The lookup rules are complex, but matching C++ semantics is essential for predictable interop with existing C++ APIs and libraries.

 ## Partial Template Specialization

-Same as in C++.
-While the rules are complicated, they are at least well understud.
-And it helps a lot with C++ compatibility.
+Same behavior as in C++.
+Partial specialization is a practical way to customize behavior for families of types (for example traits and container-like wrappers) without rewriting full implementations.
+Keeping the C++ model avoids surprises for experienced users and preserves compatibility with common C++ template patterns.